KomalBaloch/K-Beauty_AI_Store/README.md

 ✅ **AI-powered recommendations** – suggests similar products by category
 ✅ **Clean Streamlit UI** – easy to use, minimal design
 ✅ **Fast setup** – runs locally in minutes
-✅ **Future-ready** – can integrate with blockchain or advanced NLP search

 ## 🚀 How to Run